-A revised version of the NSF Proposal & Award Policies & Procedures Guide (PAPPG), NSF 11-1, was issued on October 1, 2010 and is effective for proposals submitted, or due, on or after January 18, 2011.
-Please be advised that the guidelines contained in NSF 11-1 apply to proposals submitted in response to this funding opportunity.
+A revised version of the NSF Proposal & Award Policies & Procedures Guide (PAPPG), NSF 13-1, was issued on October 4, 2012 and is effective for proposals submitted, or due, on or after January 14, 2013.
+Please be advised that the guidelines contained in NSF 13-1 apply to proposals submitted in response to this funding opportunity.
+Proposers who opt to submit prior to January 14, 2013, must also follow the guidelines contained in NSF 13-1.